Skip to main content

 Birds have natural enemies in the wild and have evolved fear tendencies to keep them safe.
 Here are a few common things pet birds may find frightening:

-• Other birds: Predatory birds can cause a fear response if noticed from a window.
+• Other birds: Predatory birds can cause trigger fear if your bird spots them.
 Eagle or hawk shadows appearing on the ground outside may send some birds into a stress response, for example.

 • New items in the cage: If a bird isn’t familiar with a toy or new item, it may show a fear response until it’s sure the item won’t cause harm.

-• Other pets: If your bird lives with cats or dogs, your bird may never get used to them.
+• Other pets: Do you have a multi-species household with cats or dogs?
+Your bird may never get used to them.
 If your other pets have attempted to play with or catch your bird, that could make things even worse.

 • The dark: Birds often fear the dark, and some pet birds may require lights at night to sleep peacefully.